Glossary of Formal Languages and Compilation

 Context-free

-A property of a rule that applies regardless of the symbol’s environment.
-The replacement of A by xyz does not depend on what precedes or follows A.
+Property of a rule that applies regardless of the symbol’s environment.
+Replacing A with xyz does not depend on what precedes or follows A.

 → See B1, L1, M2